MASTIX

 Pre-trade analysis, hedging, desk decisions, and trade-to-portfolio risk

-Whether you start from the balance sheet or the trading book, the analytical foundation is the same.
+Whether you start from the balance sheet or the trading book, both products run on the same engine.

-Adjoint Algorithmic Differentiation (AAD) computes exact sensitivities in the valuation itself.
+Adjoint Algorithmic Differentiation (AAD) computes exact sensitivities as part of the valuation itself.

-Decompose any change into rates, volumes, models, and assumptions.
+Decompose changes into rates, volumes, model effects, and assumptions.

 Audit Trail

-Trace any result back through the full calculation chain, from output to inputs.
+Trace results back through the calculation chain, from output to inputs.

 Frequently Asked Questions